Main Line for Europe

-The Magistrale for Europe (German: Magistrale für Europa; French: Magistrale européenne) or Main line for Europe is a Trans-European Transport Networks (TEN-T) project for the creation of a high-speed railway line between Paris and Bratislava, with a branch-off to Budapest.
+The Magistrale for Europe (German: Magistrale für Europa; French: Magistrale européenne) or Main Line for Europe is a Trans-European Transport Networks (TEN-T) project for the creation of a high-speed railway line between Paris and Bratislava, with a branch-off to Budapest.
 It was listed as TEN project No. 17 (Paris—Bratislava) by the European Commission in 1995, and is already under way.

-The project is planned to be completed by 2020.
+The project was planned to be completed by 2020, however the entire project has not been delivered on time, with only some of the sections running.
 It will link 34 million people in five European countries.
 The overall length of the route from Paris to Budapest is 1562 km.

 Sections

 Parts of the route were formerly served by Orient Express trains, which ceased operations in 2009.
 Today TGV rail connections exist from Paris to Stuttgart or at longest Munich.
-The Austrian Federal Railways (ÖBB) currently provide direct Railjet and EuroNight connections between Munich and Budapest.
+The Austrian Federal Railways (ÖBB) currently provide direct Railjet and EuroNight connections between Munich and Budapest in addition to direct Nightjet connection between Vienna and Paris since December 2021.